TaurVil/pestis_aDNA/README.md

 # Get uniquely mapping reads
 Files were originally mapped to only the regions of the genome targetted for enrichment.
 This produced weird patterns of heterozygosity due to calling as genetic variants regions which would have actually mapped to another part of the genome.
-To correct this, we will remap to the entire genome, and then retain reads which mapped uniquely within the target region.
+To correct this, we remap reads to the entire genome, and then retain reads which mapped uniquely within the target region.

 ```console
 # Get list of individuals and genomes